 His research interest lies in developing an understanding of how design and technology can contribute to facilitating positive experiences and how those effects could be prolonged.
 Yoon has developed design methods and tools, mainly concerning (1) how people involved in product development could enhance their understanding of nuanced user emotions, (2) how designers could explicitly communicate their design intentions in terms of emotional impact on users’ experiences, and (3) how a product could be designed to elicit intended distinct emotions.

 Research themes include, but are not limited to:

 Experience-driven design, design for emotion and subjective well-being, design for behavior change, empirical studies into the product development process, methods and tools for early design stages, product service systems, research methodology

-- B.A.
-Industrial Design and Visual Communication Design, Handong University, South Korea
+B.A., Industrial Design and Visual Communication Design, Handong University, Republic of Korea

-- B.E.
-Computer Science, Handong University, South Korea
+B.E., Computer Science, Handong University, Republic of Korea